SaraMaes/ILVO-MGL_Sterivex_filtration/ILVO-MGL_eDNA_Sterivex_filtration.md

 ### Filtration

+1. Invert the seawater bottle several times before you start filtering.
-Please specify how you filtered the samples and note what equipment you used to do so (e.g. mixing, volume filtered, size of filter and pores, filtration apparatus, duration of filtration, replication).
+2. Please specify how you filtered the samples and note what equipment you used to do so in the eDNA filtering sheet (e.g. mixing, volume filtered, size of filter and pores, filtration apparatus, duration of filtration, replication).

-1. [Step 1]
-2. [Step 2]
+3. Take out a Sterivex filter from it's package and attach the outlet of the Sterivex filter to the Masterflex Fitting Adaptor.
+Don't touch the Sterivex with your hands because the Stevivex filter goes into the seawater sample.
+This to avoid contamination.
+4. Place the inlet of the Sterivex Filter in the seawater sample and  filter 1 L of seawater.
+Note down the filtered volume.
+If the Sterivex filter is clogged before 1 L is filtered, you need to filter more water by using a second Sterivex filter until you filtered 1 L volume.
+Make sure the STerivex fitler is completely dry!
+5. Write down the exact volume of the filtered seawater, use a measuring cup for this.
+6. Label the Sterivex filter with a preprinted sticker.
+7. Close the Sterivex with 2 Combi-Cap Syringe Caps.

-### Sample Preservation
+### Sample Preservation and Storage

-Please specify what steps you took to preserve the samples taken and note what equipment you used to do so (e.g. freezing in liquid nitrogen).

-1. [Step 1]
-2. [Step 2]
+Keep the Stevivex filters in a Ziplock bag in the freezer until further processing.
+If there's no freezer available in the lab or at sea, Longmire's storage buffer needs to be added to the Sterivex filter.
+This is done by pipetting 2 ml Longmire Storage buffer on the Sterivex filter.
+Open the inlet cap of the Sterivex, pipet 2 ml Longmire Storage Buffer and close with the Combi-Cap Syringe Cap.
+Place the Sterivex filters in a Ziplock bag and keep in the dark until further processing.

-### Storage
+### Storage mag weg volgens mij (zie boven)

 Please specify how you stored your samples and note what equipment you used to do so (e.g. stored in -80°C freezer).